-The soup is zero Smart Points per serving, which means that you can happily serve it with a slice or two of one of these Low Point Breads.
+The soup is zero Smart Points per serving on the Blue & Purple plan, which means that you can happily serve it with a slice or two of one of these Low Point Breads.

 Another benefit of this recipe is that it is suitable for vegetarians and vegans and can be served to anyone on a gluten free diet too.
 Just check that the curry powder that you are using is gluten free first – but most are!

 If, like me, you love a big bowl of warming, cozy soup that fills you up then you will love these Weight Watcher friendly soup recipes!

 - Zero Point Cabbage Soup (0 Smart Points)

 - Carrot & Coriander Soup (0 Smart Points)

 Tips for making Curried Butternut Squash Soup